-Exercise 11.
+Exercise 12 (sample solution on page 29).
 We say "on the ith iteration of our naive is_segment loop, we know that we can get from start to p by following exactly i pointers."
+Write a function

+'''

+is_reachable_in(list start, list end, int numsteps)

+/@requires numsteps >= 0; @/;

+'''

-Write a function is_reachable_in(list start, list end, int numsteps); this function should return true if we can get from start to end in exactly numsteps steps.
+This function should return true if we can get from start to end in exactly numsteps steps.
 Use this function as a loop invariant for is_segment.

-Exercise 12.
-What happens when we swap the order of the lines in the enq function and why?
+Exercise 13 (sample solution on page 30).
+What happens when we swap the order of the last two lines in the enq function and why?
+For reference, here's our original code: